Groveville, New Jersey: Geography

 Groveville is in southern Mercer County, bordered to the south by Crosswicks Creek, which forms the Burlington County line.
 The hamlet of Groveville is in the western part of the CDP, centered on the junction of Main Street and Church Street, while North Crosswicks is in the southeastern part of the CDP, at the intersection of South Broad Street and a separate Church Street.
 Groveville is bordered to the north by the community of Yardville.
 The New Jersey Turnpike (Interstate 95) crosses the eastern part of the CDP between Exits 7 and 7A, with no direct access.

 According to the United States Census Bureau, the CDP had a total area of 2.160 square miles (5.593 km^{2}), including 2.123 square miles (5.498 km^{2}) of land and 0.037 square miles (0.096 km^{2}) of water (1.71%).
 The southern part of the CDP is drained by Crosswicks Creek, while Doctors Creek, a tributary of Crosswicks, flows through the northern part.
 The CDP is part of the Delaware River watershed.

 Demographics

+Groveville first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Yardville-Groveville CDP and additional area.